 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen anytime and can be a frequent household problem.
-They can be unpleasant and messy and requires immediate attention.
-However, you do not always have to contact an emergency plumber right away.
-In this blog we’ll walk you through some simple steps to get your toilet unclogged in no time.
+Toilet blockages can happen anytime and are a common problem for households.
+They can be uncomfortable dirty, inconvenient, and messy, and require immediate attention.
+However, you don’t always require the plumber right away.
+In this blog we’ll walk you through a few easy steps to clear your toilet in no time.

 Key Takeaways

-- Toilet blockages can be solved with the use of simple tools such as a plunger, baking soda
+- Toilet blockages can be resolved with the use of simple tools like plungers, baking soda

 The tools you’ll need

-Before we start it is essential to have these tools handy:
+Before we get started we must have these tools handy:

 - Rubber Gloves